How to exchange out-of-band data

 socat - UNIX-CONNECT:/run/user/1000/anbox/sockets/webrtc_data_foo

-To build up the communication bridge between an Android application and the Anbox WebRTC platform, Anbox Cloud provides a system daemon named anbox-webrtc-data-proxy.
+To build up the communication bridge between an Android application and the web client, Anbox Cloud provides a system daemon named anbox-webrtc-data-proxy.
 This daemon is responsible for:

 • Accepting connection requests from an Android application

-• Connecting to one specific data channel via the Unix domain socket exposed by the Anbox WebRTC platform
+• Connecting to a specific data channel via the Unix domain socket exposed by the Anbox runtime

 • Passing the connected socket as a file descriptor to the Android application

-The anbox-webrtc-data-proxy system daemon runs in the instance and registers an Android system service named org.anbox.webrtc.IDataProxyService.
-This service allows Android developers to easily make use of binder interprocess communication (IPC) for data communication between an Android application and the Anbox WebRTC platform through a file descriptor.
+This allows developers to easily make use of the Android system service for data communication between an Android application and the Anbox runtime through a file descriptor, enabling further data exchange with the web client.

 Get notified about the availability of data channels

-To get notified about the availability of data channels, an Android application can register the following broadcast receiver in the AndroidManifest.xml file:
+To receive notifications about the availability of data channels, your Android application should register the following broadcast receiver in the AndroidManifest.xml file:

 <receiver